-50% of terminated contracts become current again after threatened repossession, according to VWFS VWL services the lease receivables over time and is responsible for collections and repossession of leased vehicles.
-The first lease instalment is due when the vehicle is handed over to the lessee.
+VWL services the lease receivables over time and is responsible for collections and repossession of leased vehicles.
+A first lease instalment is due when a vehicle is handed over to a lessee.
 VWL offers lessees to make use of the direct debit system which covers approximately 95% of all monthly lease instalments.
 VWL employs a debt management team to handle delinquent contracts with the aim to minimize losses and assert all claims against defaulted customers.
 The debt management team uses reminder letters and phone contact to collect overdue outstanding lease payments.
 Standardized collection and debt management procedures were implemented to reduce court orders and legal enforcement measures.
 VWL's debt management employees are authorized to grant reasonable payment extensions.
 If a commercial lessee has failed to pay two instalments, VWL will have the right to repossess the vehicle without prior termination of the lease contract.
-If the debt management process has ended without receiving any notice from the lessee, an application for a court order is made by VWL.
+If the debt management process has ended without receiving any notice from a lessee, an application for a court order is made by VWL.